 When the parties have not reached an agreement as to the approval of the Continuity Plan, the conciliator shall issue a Minutes stating the absence of the agreement and the conciliatory procedure is concluded, the conciliator shall have to issue a certification attaching a copy of the mentioned Minutes to be sent to the judge to close the file.
-This being the case, it is determined that the debtor shall not be able to initiate the Reorganization Bankruptcy Process established in Law 12 of 2016 subsequently or in parallel.
+This being the case, it is determined that the debtor shall not be able to initiate the Reorganization Bankruptcy Process established in Law 12 of 2016 subsequently or in simultaneously.

 1. By the signing of a Conciliation Agreement approved the Continuity Plan;